-As INGOs we routinely invest in evaluating our programmes and learning from our practice, but it is less common for us to take the longer-term view.
+Like all NGOs, we routinely invest in evaluating our programmes and learning from our practice.
+But it is much less common for us to take a long-term view of change.

-This programme of work enables people in the communities we are supporting, to share their lives and give their perspectives on what is changing.
-A robust research approach will also allow us to map these perspectives against wider changes in the local and national context.
+A robust research approach will allow us to map their perspectives and experiences against wider changes in local and national contexts.

-As a practice-based organisation we are not just interested in understanding change; we also expect any work we support to contribute to deeper, stronger, more inclusive and sustainable impact on poverty.
+As a practice-based organisation, we are not just interested in understanding change.
+We also want this long-term understanding to deepen and strengthen our impact on poverty.

 Updates from the different elements of the study will give a unique insight into how different people involved in our work understand change and what is needed to make it happen.
 These pages will be regularly updated, and a newsletter will follow the progress of the research.